Spring Boot Method Security with SAPL

 Enforce the Age Rating of Individual Books

-The goal of this section is only to grant access to books appropriate for the user’s age.
-To make this decision, the PDP needs the birthdate of the user (attribute of the subject), the age rating of the book (attribute of the resource), and the current date (attribute of the environment).
-When you examine the authorization subscription sent in the previous examples, you will notice that only the user’s birthdate is currently available in the subscription.
+The goal of this section is to grant access only to books appropriate for the user’s age.
+To make this decision, the PDP needs the user’s date of birth (attribute of the subject), the book’s age rating (attribute of the resource), and the current date (attribute of the environment).
+When you examine the authorization subscription sent in the previous examples, you will notice that only the user’s date of birth is currently available in the subscription.
 How can we make the other attributes available for the PDP in the policies?

 Generally, there are two potential sources for attributes: the authorization subscription or Policy Information Points (PIPs).